Eight-Mansions/Ancient-Roman/release/README - Ancient Roman.txt

 ### Windows ###
 1. Select any number of .bin files you wish to patch.
 2. Drag and drop them on the file called "Drag and drop BIN(s) on me.bat"
-3. If a valid disc image is found, patched .bin/.cue files will be created in this folder.
+3. If a valid disc image is found, patched .bin/.cue file(s) will be created in this folder.

 ### Other OS ###